Organize your materials with the world's most widely used library classification system.

 Organize your collection

 Libraries big and small the world over use the Dewey Decimal Classification (DDC) system to help make sense of today's complex library collections.
-The DDC is available in both print and Web formats and in full and abridged editions.
+The DDC is available in both print and Web formats.

 Break down language barriers

 The DDC system has been translated into more than 30 languages and serves library users in more than 200,000 libraries in 135+ countries worldwide, making it the world's most widely used library classification system.
 More than 60 of these countries use the DDC to organize their national bibliographies.